run-my-job/.github/profile/README.md

 ---

-## Contributing

-We :heart: contributions!
-Please check out [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to report issues, propose features, and open pull requests.

----

 ## Security

 Run My Job is built with security first: KVM-based isolation, short-lived credentials, and strict per-namespace access controls.